rackerlabs/docs-cloud-servers/dev-guide/extensions/ext-used-limits.rst

 Changes to List of rate and absolute limits to include used limits
 ------------------------------------------------------------------

-For an example of this operation, see :ref:`Used limits operations <api-operations-svr-misc>`.
+For an example of this operation, see the following operation:

+:ref:`Retrieve list of limits including used limits <get-retrieve-list-of-limits-including-used-limits-limits>`.